How to Set up a Surveillance Target

 Step 3

-On the page for Target Parameters, fill in the parameters for the surveillance target.
+Start with Taxonomic Group.
 Here, you can specify the taxonomic group (i.e., taxa or species) for your target.
-For this, you can enter the taxonomic rank for your target.
+You can enter the taxonomic rank for your target.
 This could include the genus and species name (e.g., Pelecanus occidentalis) if you want to set up a target for a particular species.

 Alternatively, you could enter a taxonomic family or order name (e.g., Columbiformes) if you want your target to include multiple species within a taxonomic group.